segajanesis/SoupQL/README.md

 SoupQL is a delicious resume project to demonstrate in-browser embedded SQL database proficiency.

-In SoupQL, the user will be presented with an interface to select aspects of their favorite soups (Broth-based, Cream-based, Cheese-based, etc) and be served with a list of common soups matching their description.
+In SoupQL, the user will be presented with an interface to select aspects of their favorite soups (Broth-based, Cream-based, Cheese-based, etc) and be served with a list of common soups matching their selection.

 The database will be run through the browser using embedded SQLite library.